tbsklg/dans-kata/README.md

 usage: stack run -- [fixed | random]

 arguments:
-  fixed         orders the tunes based on the first tune random        orders the tunes based on the best costs
+  fixed         returns the best order of the tunes starting with first tune random        returns the best order of the tunes based on all tunes
 ```